madesimply/fluent/README.md

 - Aggregating and processing data from multiple sources
 - Coordinating event-driven actions

 You can also get creative.
-Context can be anything that can hold props (for `run` and `ops`).
+Context can be anything that can hold props (for `run` helper).
 It can be a function, suppose to log ops to datadog / sentry.
 It can be a reactive Proxy like a valtio store and trigger re-renders on your UI.
 It can hold many functions and store results for complex data transformations.

 If you also think about touring completeness, you can create logical operands, looping at the root and math via methods.
 This can lead to extremely complex chains that retain their semantic legibility.
 This can lead to better cohesion and collaboration between development and business units eg: